Kaktushose/jda-commands/wiki/docs/message/localization.md

 !!! tip "Fallback Bundle"
     To change the fallback bundle you have to pass it to the <fluava -> Fluava#create(Locale)> method.
 In the above example the fallback locale is German.
-The default fallback bundle is English.
+The default fallback locale of JDA-Commands is English.

 !!! note
     JDA-Commands will set [`FluavaBuilder.FunctionConfig#fallbackToString(boolean)`](https://goldmensch.github.io/fluava/javadocs/0/dev.goldmensch.fluava/dev/goldmensch/fluava/FluavaBuilder.FunctionConfig.html#fallbackToString(boolean))